gophercoders/website/content/teachernotes/KS2/lower/repetition.md

 ### Cross-Curricular links
 Maths.
-The example program,`timesquiz` will ask the pupils to solve multiplications from the 1-12 times tables.
+The example program,`timesquiz` will ask the pupils to solve multiplications from the 1-12 times-tables.

 ### Drawing Squares
 #### Notes for Slide 2